-Today, winter activities remain a huge draw to the area.
-In fact, many folks claim that Big Bear Mountain Resort has Southern California’s best skiing, located roughly two hours away from Los Angeles.
-From skiing and snowboarding to zip-lining and bald eagle watching, Big Bear offers a variety of things to do, see, and experience — making it one of the premier winter vacation destinations in the United States.
+Today, Big Bear winter activities remain a huge draw to the area.
+In fact, many folks claim that Big Bear Mountain Resort has Southern California’s best skiing.
+From skiing and snowboarding to zip-lining and bald eagle watching, Big Bear, located roughly two hours away from Los Angeles, offers a variety of things to do, see, and experience — making it one of the premier winter vacation destinations in the United States.

 Sledding and Tubing